microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏰ Duration:** 30 minutes

-**🎯 Outcome:** At the end of this task, you will have answered important questions that will form part of the structure of the workshop and help the instructor know where to focus the session.
+**🎯 Outcome:** At the end of this task, you will have answered important questions that will form part of the structure of the workshop and help to focus the session.

 **🫂 Team Activity:** [30 minutes] Together as a group, revisit the questions posed at the start of Lab 1, adding a little detail around each answer to guide you in the following exercises.